Jared Goff Player Prop Bets for NFL Week 6 | Detroit vs. Cincinnati 10/17/2021

 Matchup vs. Cincinnati

-- In one matchup against the Bengals, Goff threw for 372 passing yards, 116.5 yards higher than his over/under in Sunday's game.
+- In one matchup against the Bengals, Goff threw for 372 passing yards, 116.5 yards above his over/under in Sunday's game.

-- Goff threw multiple touchdown passes in that outing against the Bengals.
+- Goff threw multiple touchdown passes in that matchup against the Bengals.

-- The 268.8 yards per game the Bengals are allowing through the air makes them the NFL's 17th-ranked pass defense.
+- This week Goff will face the NFL's 17th-ranked pass defense (268.8 yards allowed per game).

-- With six passing TDs allowed this season, the Bengals defense is ranked fifth in the league.
+- With six passing TDs conceded this season, the Bengals defense is ranked fifth in the NFL.

 Recent Performances